victoandrad/javascript-course/BOM/screen.md

-O objeto screen armazena informações sobre a tela (o monitor, não o navegador)
+The screen object stores information about the screen (the monitor, not the browser)